Unity-Technologies/ml-agents/docs/Training-SAC.md

 ## Best Practices when training with SAC

-Successfully training a reinforcement learning model often involves tuning the training hyperparameters.
+Successfully training a reinforcement learning model often involves tuning hyperparameters.
 This guide contains some best practices for tuning the training process when the default parameters don't seem to be giving the level of performance you would like.